microtick/node-operations/README.md

 GENTX-5.
 Create a pull request with your gentx in the "gentx" directory in this repository.

-## Step 4 - Running Node - COMPLETE PRIOR TO Wednesday, July 29, 2020 8:00 pm UTC
+## Step 4 - MAINNET LAUNCH - COMPLETE PRIOR TO Wednesday, July 29, 2020 8:00 pm UTC

 All genesis validators should perform the following RUNTIME steps